 Despite having appeared on the stage throughout his career, Vincent Price’s greatest theatrical triumph was undoubtedly his one-man show, Diversions & Delights, in which he played the playwright and author Oscar Wilde.

-In an attempt to earn some much-needed money, Wilde (using the moniker Sebastian Melmoth and perserving with an inner ear infection as well as other maladies) is speaking to the audience about his life, his works and, in Act Two, about his love for Lord Alfred Douglas.
+In an attempt to earn some much-needed money, Wilde (using the moniker Sebastian Melmoth and persevering with an inner ear infection as well as other maladies) is speaking to the audience about his life, his works and, in Act Two, his love for Lord Alfred Douglas.

 ‘A delight, witty and moving’